psychemedia/storytelling-notes/undutiful-daughter.md

 11 The moon it was sliining, the tide it was running;
 O what in the wake of the vessel was swimming?
-' O see, boys !
+'O see, boys!
 O see how she floats on the water!
 O see, boys!
 O see! the undutiful daughter!

-12 ' Why swim in the moonlight, upon the sea swaying ?
+12 'Why swim in the moonlight, upon the sea swaying?
-O what art thou seeking ? for what art thou praying?'
+O what art thou seeking? for what art thou praying?'
-' O captain, O captain, I float on the water ;
+'O captain, O captain, I float on the water;
 For the sea giveth up the undutiful daughter.

-13 ' O take of my father the gold and the treasure,
+13 'O take of my father the gold and the treasure,
-O take of my mother her fee without measure ;
+O take of my mother her fee without measure;
 O make me a coffin of gold that is yellow,
-And bmy me under the banks of green willow ! '
+And bmy me under the banks of green willow!'

-14 ' I will make thee a coffin of gold that is yellow,
+14 'I will make thee a coffin of gold that is yellow,
-I 'll bury thee under the banks of green willow ;
+I 'll bury thee under the banks of green willow;
 I 'll bury thee there as becoraeth a lady,
 I 'll bury thee there, both thou and thy baby.'

 15 The sails they were spread, and the wind it was blowing,
-The sea was so salt, and the tide it was flowing ;
+The sea was so salt, and the tide it was flowing;
 They steered for the land, and they reachd the shore, O,
 But the corpse of the maiden had reachd there before, O.